 503 | Service Unavailable: If a server is overloaded or undergoing maintenance. |

-To identify the different status codes of your website, you can use a number of different methods such as;
+To identify the different status codes of your website, you can use several different methods, such as;

 - Aiyma Redirect Path browser extension to do spot checks of certain pages.